 The city of Rüsselsheim, Opel and the RheinMain University are driving the extension of charging infrastructure.
 Sponsored by the Federal Ministry of Economics, the installation of around 1,300 charging stations across Opel’s hometown will commence in the coming months.

 Opel’s headquarter in Rüsselsheim thus becomes the centre point for turning Rüsselsheim into the “Electric City”, defined by eventually offering one charge point for every 72 inhabitants.
-Opel claims this would be the highest density of charging stations in relation to the number of inhabitants in all of the European Union.
+Opel claims this would be the highest density of charging stations per inhabitants in all of the European Union.

 The ambitious project that received grants totalling around 12.8 million euros will run through multiple stages until completion in 2020.
 The planned 1,300 charging stations will then be located in all districts and residential areas, on the Opel premises, on the campus of RheinMain University, at selected supermarkets and shopping centres and on the premises of the municipal clinic (GPR).